Game Boy Advance

 Gameboy Advanced System Features

-Why get a Game Boy Advance?
+Why get a Game Boy Advance in 2003?
 Nintendo's next-generation handheld runs 17 times faster and displays more than 10 times as many onscreen colors as Game Boy Color.
 Here are some more cool features: 32-bit processor; Backward-compatible with Game Boy Color and Game Boy software; Widescreen gameplay (50 percent larger than Game Boy Color); Links up to four players with a single Game Pak; Expanded memory; More robust colors; Stereo sound.

 The Game Boy platform (which includes the original unit, the Game Boy Pocket, and the Game Boy Color) came to market when most video game consoles had a life expectancy of just a few years.
 More than a decade later, the system is still going strong.
 How did the Game Boy successfully compete--and in some cases bury--an onslaught of faster, more powerful handheld and home console systems?
 Let us count the ways: affordability; a huge library of games that consistently made the most of the hardware's limitations; smart power management that extended battery life; and uncluttered controls.
 But perhaps it was the system's ultra-portable design that allowed devotees to play video games around their schedules, making it the must-have system for kids and adults alike.